Actifio/actifiodataveilmasking/README.md

 1. Change key defined in project to match yours
 1. Change license path and name to match yours
 1. Change log file path
-1. Change connection details to match your database

 If you change the .sh file name you need to change the workflow to point to the new name of the script You must use the /act/scripts folder, no other folder can be used